yodasoja/BracketPair/README.md

 ![Consecutive](images/consecutiveExample.png "Consecutive Example")
 ![Independent](images/independentExample.png "Independent Example")

+>`"bracketPairColorizer.colorizeComments"`
+Determines if brackets in comments should be colorized

 > `"bracketPairColorizer.consecutivePairColors"`
 > A new bracket pair can be configured by adding it to the array.
 > Example for matching '<>'